 Wondering how to add presets to After Effects?
-Here's how to install After Effects presets so they show up in the Effects & Presets panel:
+In this post we’ll run through how to install After Effects presets so they show up in the Effects & Presets panel, as well as looking at some common problems people face when installing presets.

 Step 1.
 Put the preset in the After Effects user presets folder